jstillwell21/jstillwell21/README.md

 - 👋 Hi, I’m @jstillwell21
 - 👀 I’m interested in Artificial intelligence and Clean Energy.
 - 🌱 I’m currently learning Python, C++
-- 💞️ I’m looking to collaborate on Any project that seems interesting.
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jackson.stillwell@icloud.com

 <!---